connervieira/Assassin/README.md

 ### Documented

 Assasin's extreme customizability can be a bit overwhelming to new users.
 For this reason, the entire platform is extensively documented, and comes bundled with step-by-step guides on how to download it, install it, configure it, and run it.

+## Installing

+Due to it's customizable nature, Assassin has extensive configuration and setup options.
+To learn more about how to install, configure, and use Assassin, see <DOCUMENTATION.md>